The Must-Dos in Wanaka!

 One of the great road trips from Lake Wanaka is down Haast Pass.
 Passing through the wild mountainous landscape of the Mt Aspiring National Park, there are many incredible sights to see along the way.
 Stop by the Blue Pools of Haast for an hour walk to a vibrant blue river.
 Thunder Creek Falls, Fantail Falls and Roaring Billy are awesome waterfall photo stops to see on the Haast road too.

 Location: State Highway 6 between Haast and Makarora.
-64km from Wanaka.
+64km (40 miles) from Wanaka.

 5. Ski or Snowboard at Treble Cone

 In winter, it’s all about the snow sports in Wanaka.
 Treble Cone is the South Island’s largest ski field with excellent terrain for both beginners and experienced snow bums.
 With that, if you’re only going to pick one ski field while visiting Wanaka, why not Treble Cone?
 Find out more about the ski season in New Zealand here.

 Location: Mt Aspiring Road, approximately 23km (14 miles) from Wanaka.

 6. Hike the Rob Roy Track